argentsea/docfx/tutorials/quickstart1.md

 ## 7. Create a Model Class

 A model class has properties that correspond the the fields of a data entity.
-ArgentSea can automatically map these properties to input or output parameters, the columns of a datareader object, or (in SQL Server) a table-valued parameter.
+ArgentSea can automatically map these properties to input or output parameters, the columns of a DataReader object, or (in SQL Server) a table-valued parameter.

 For example, suppose your subscriber data can be represented by a class like this: